UniversalDependencies/docs/_ga-feat/Form.md

 ### `Len` : lenition

-Lenition is one of the most common means of initial mutation.
+Lenition is by far the most common means of initial mutation in the treebank.
 When lenited, <b>h</b> is added immediately after the initial consonant.

 These are some of the environments that trigger lenition: